LukasWoodtli/WebPage/content/language_implementation_patterns.md

 *"Predicates are also useful when a parser must recognize multiple versions of an input language.
 For example, the GCC C compiler adds a number of extensions beyond C. Java 5.0 introduced the enum keyword to support enumerated types."*

+# Analyzing Languages

+## Chapter 4 Building Intermediate Form Trees

+*"Only the simplest language applications get away with reading input and directly generating output.
+Such applications are called **syntax-directed** applications"*

+*"The key characteristic of syntax-directed applications is that they translate input phrase by phrase using a single pass over the input."*

+*"Most language applications, however, need to build an **intermediate representation** (IR) or intermediate form."*

+*"The goal of an application's reader component is to fill an IR data structure with elements of interest from the input stream."*

+*"to get a computer to understand a nontrivial sentence, we have to break it down into a series of operations and operands."*

+*"Once we identify the operators and operands among the input tokens, we need to build an IR data structure.
+For most language applications, that means building a tree data structure.
+In particular, we’ll build an **abstract syntax tree** (AST)."*

+*"ASTs are the **lingua franca** spoken by the various stages in a language application.
+Each stage performs a computation, rewrites the tree, or creates another data structure before passing the tree along to the next stage."*

+### Why We Build Trees

+*"Many languages have subphrases and nested structures."*

+*"trees are the perfect data structure to represent ordered and nested structures.
+There are two general kinds of trees we’re going to look at: **parse trees** and **abstract syntax trees**."*

+*"Parse trees record the sequence of rules a parser applies as well as the tokens it matches.
+Interior parse tree nodes represent rule applications, and leaf nodes represent token matches."*

+*"a parser execution trace isn’t really the best IR.
+Certainly we need to pinpoint the various substructures, but we don’t need to name them explicitly."*

+### Building Abstract Syntax Trees

+*"An IR tree should be the following:*

+- ***Dense**: No unnecessary nodes*
+- ***Convenient**: Easy to walk*
+- ***Meaningful**: Emphasize operators, operands, and the relationship between them rather than artifacts from the grammar"*

+*"it should be easy and fast to identify patterns in the tree.
+Language applications that use intermediate trees usually make multiple passes over the trees in order to analyze or build other data structures.
+The structure of intermediate trees should be brain-dead simple."*

+*"the tree structure should be insensitive to changes in the grammar"*

+*"Computers only care about operators and operands."*

+*"By condensing the input to its essential elements, we decouple it from the original syntax.
+So, for example, assignment syntax boils down to an assignment operator and two operands.
+Decoupling does two things.
+First, it gets us closer to the operator-operand model of the CPU.
+Second, we can have different languages share a common intermediate form."*

+*"The key idea behind AST structure is that tokens representing operators or operations become subtree roots.
+All other tokens become operands (children of operator nodes)."*

+### Representing Pseudo-operations in ASTs

+*"Not all programming language constructs map directly to executable code."*

+*"In some cases, there is no reasonable input token to use as a subtree root.
+We must invent an **imaginary token**, a token for which there is no corresponding input token.
+For example, variable declarations in languages derived from C usually need an imaginary token."*

+### Implementing ASTs in Java

+*"technically, we need only one data type: a generic tree node with a list of children.
+What we really care about is the tree structure (relationships between nodes), not necessarily the node implementation type(s) themselves."*

+*"Trees built from a single data type are called **homogeneous trees**."*

+### Enforcing Tree Structure with the Type System

+*"To avoid creating improperly structured ASTs, we can co-opt the implementation language’s static type system to enforce structure."*

+*"The best way to create ASTs and to verify their structure is with a formal mechanism."*